etag/user_documentation/User_Guide_for_ETAG.md

 #### Tag reads
 Tag reads from 2019 or later Bridge Lab ETAG readers should conform to the ETAG database formatting standards and need no modification.
 Output files from older Bridge lab or third-party readers may not conform to the ETAG database upload standards.
 Please compare your files to the template files or to your exported files, make appropriate formatting changes to a copy of your original data, and upload the revised copies.

+If you make changes to your tag reads file in Excel, beware Excel's automatic csv import.
+Manually set Excel to import everything as text.
+Otherwise, Excel will change the date formatting or drop leading zeroes from RFID tag numbers.
+An alternative is using R to add a column with the reader UUID (reader name).

 ### Automatically
 You can upload RFID Reads automatically to the ETAG portal using the API.
 Duplicates should not occur because loading occurs real-time.
 Tagged Data and Reader Data files must be uploaded manually before you allow RFID Reads to attempt loading.